nikhilsurfingaus/NEXTJS-TS-Airline-Saftey-Rating-web-scrapper/README.md

 ## Description
 Airline Saftey Rating Web Parser provides users with the simple experience of getting a safety rating for an airline as an input and output a rating /7

-Our website offers the following features:
-- Download Youtube Vidoes mp3/mp4
-- Help Section on how to download videos
-- Install guide to run application on a local server

 ## Video Demo
 [![Watch the video](https://img.youtube.com/vi/kIKB0-A1fVk/hqdefault.jpg)](https://youtu.be/kIKB0-A1fVk)